Frequently Asked Questions

 The state offers this program to all state agency employees as an easy and convenient way to support a wide range of non-profit health and human services organizations.
 Employees can designate their contributions to go to specific charities or donate to a general fund.
 Donations can be made through payroll deduction, check or cash.

 Yes.
-Locate the code number of the specific agency in the Commonwealth of Virginia State-wide Directory.
+Locate the code number of the specific agency in the Commonwealth of Virginia state-wide directory.
 On the pledge form, write the code number next to the corresponding pledge amount for that agency.
+Go to the donation page for links to the directory, pledge system, and pledge form.

 The directory lists agencies alphabetically and by region.
 Donors may contribute to any agency in the directory.

 No. The Commonwealth of Virginia Campaign has selected specific branches of United Way across the state to serve as the Central Fund Raising Organization (CFRO) for each region.
-When giving to the United Way through Virginia Tech's campaign, donations will go towards the New River Region Central Fund Raising Organization encompassing Montgomery, Radford, and Floyd counties.
+When giving to the United Way through Virginia Tech's campaign, donations will go toward the United Way of Soutwest Virginia

 Charities must apply to participate in the Commonwealth of Virginia Campaign each year.
 Announcements are placed in local papers regarding application information and every effort is made to include all eligible charities.
 All participants must apply and meet the following qualifications: